pmav99/ansible-compile-grass/README.md

 sets the username to `builder` but you should probably use your main account's username.

 You can set the location of the GRASS repository with `gcs_source_dir`.
-Other useful variables are `gcs_svn_branch_url` which is the URL to the Subversion branch that will be compiled and `gcs_python_version` which specifies the Python version which will be used (defaults to Python 3).
+Other useful variables are `gcs_git_branch` which is the URL to the Subversion branch that will be compiled and `gcs_python_version` which specifies the Python version which will be used (defaults to Python 3).